sophia-zube/incari-doc/modules/material-editor/shadeless-model.md

 This **Attribute** provides the `Name` of the **Material** as well as the `Shading model` type.
 It also sets the `Alpha` value if it is toggled on.

-The `Alpha` channel is additional to the RGB channels and adds a kind of transparency to the object by mixing the background a nd foreground colors.
+The `Alpha` channel is additional to the RGB channels and adds a kind of transparency to the object by mixing the background and foreground colors.
 For example, if the `Alpha` value is set to 0.5, then this would result in a 50% mix of the object and its background, providing a somewhat see-through quality.

 ### Diffuse